photoprism/photoprism-docs/docs/index.md

 If photos are missing, they might be in [review](user-guide/organize/review.md) due to low quality or missing metadata.
 You can turn this and other features off in [Settings](user-guide/settings/ui.md), depending on your specific use case.

+Note that this is work in progress.
+We do our best to provide a complete, stable version.
+[Financial support](funding.md) makes a huge difference and enables us to spend more time with this project.